 The biggest global health crisis seen in a generation is still happening.
-Since Covid-19 brought the world to a standstill, every headline can in some way relate to the pandemic.
+Since Covid-19 brought the world to a standstill, every headline seems in some way related to the pandemic.
 And yet, the story of George Floyd’s killing broke through, and became the headline story of most publications around the world.

-The fact that thousands of protesters have taken to the streets during this pandemic, and many are likely to be breaking social distancing rules, is causing great anxiety for many.
+The fact that thousands of protesters have taken to the streets during this pandemic, often breaking their country’s social distancing rules, is causing great anxiety for some.
 This is understandable.
 When every story involves keeping a distance, worrying about the future, and seeing those suffering from a contagious disease, it’s only natural to keep that as your priority.

 There will always be problems with protest.
 By its very definition, protest brings a halt to many aspects of life.
-For this reason, it is almost always necessary to work within a system in order to bring about change.
-One recent article by Barack Obama sums this point up nicely.
-In it, the former president outlines his concerns around violent protest — though the first paragraphs note his deep understanding of it — and he offers a solution that he argues may be more effective.
+For this reason, it is almost always necessary to work within the system in some way, in order to bring about lasting change.
+One recent article by Barack Obama sums this point up.
+In it, the former president outlines his concerns around violent protest — though the first paragraphs note his deep understanding of it — and he finally offers a solution that he argues may be more effective.

 “So the bottom line is this: if we want to bring about real change, then the choice isn’t between protest and politics.
 We have to do both.
 We have to mobilize to raise awareness, and we have to organize and cast our ballots to make sure that we elect candidates who will act on reform.”